dojoengine/book/docs/pages/cairo/hello-dojo.md

 ...rest of code
 ```

 Notice the `#[derive(Model, Drop, Serde)]` attributes.
 For a model to be recognized, we _must_ include `Model`.
 This signals to the Dojo compiler that this struct should be treated as a model.

+Then, we have `#[dojo::event]`, which is a custom attribute that allows the model to be emitted with the `emit!` macro.
+This is one kind of Custom Events that dojo provides.

 Our `Moves` model houses a `player` field.
 At the same time, we have the `#[key]` attribute, it informs Dojo that this model is indexed by the `player` field.
 If this is unfamiliar to you, we'll clarify its importance later in the chapter.
 Essentially, it implies that you can query this model using the `player` field.
-Our `Moves` model also contains the `remaining` and `last_direction` fields
+Our `Moves` model also contains the `remaining` and `last_direction` fields.
+The `#[key]` attribute also informs Dojo that this event is indexed by the `player` field.

 Next, open the `src/models/position.cairo` file to continue.